 - Not having a legitimate business interest to protect.
 A Texas employer must share its confidential information or goodwill with an employee in order to create an enforceable non-compete agreement.
 An hourly employee, such as a sandwich-maker or a mechanic, is not going to have access to any confidential information or specialized training.
 Thus, most of the time, there would be no legitimate business interest in having such employees subject to a non-compete.
 Therefore, before asking an employee to sign a non-compete agreement, employers should ask, “What specific business interest am I trying to protect?”

-- Not providing proper consideration.
-Different states require a different type of consideration for non-compete agreements.
+- Not providing a proper consideration.
+Different states require different types of consideration for non-compete agreements.
 In some states, just a promise of future employment is sufficient.
 In other states, an employer must pay money to an employee in exchange for the promise not to compete.
-Texas companies should make sure that their non-competes are supported by the right type of consideration in the state where they plan to enforce the non-compete agreements.
+Texas companies should make sure that their non-compete agreements are supported by the right type of consideration in the state where they plan to enforce the non-compete agreements.

 - Not having new consideration.
 When asking an already-existing employee to sign a non-compete agreement, employers must provide new consideration for such agreement.
 For more information, see my previous post here.

-- Not enforcing non-competes.
+- Not enforcing non-compete agreements.
 Once the proper non-compete agreements are in place, companies should make it a policy to enforce them.
 Otherwise, the agreements lose their effectiveness with employees, who quickly learn from co-workers that the company never enforces the agreements.

-- Not saving an electronic version of the signed non-compete agreement.
-In this day and age, when there is an electronic version of virtually every document, I often encounter the situation where an employee took the only signed copy of the non-compete agreement before leaving his or her employment.
-Given how popular and basic this tactic is, employers must make sure that they save an electronic signed version of their non-compete agreements in a location where employees cannot access and delete them or take them.
+- Not saving an electronic version of the signed non-compete agreements.
+Companies must make sure that they save an electronic signed version of their non-compete agreements in a location where employees cannot access and delete them or take them.

 BOTTOM LINE: Spending some money at the front end of an employment relationship to make sure that the company is protected with a valid non-compete under Texas law can save a company ten times that amount in legal fees when the times comes to enforce the non-compete agreement.